 FIRST POST ON KYUNG BOK PALACE [HERE]

 Oh this is embarrassing... to quote my previous post, "I should have gotten AYCE.
 The food does not taste good, but good enough if you are hungry."
 When I am not sure what to eat, I always choose AYCE (regardless of Western or Japanese cuisine) because it is a lot easier than driving around in circles and looking for a restaurant.
-I find AYCE restaurants easier to choose because you know what to expect and can order many items on the menu.
-Having tried a la carte on my previous visit, I concluded that Kyung Bok Palace is a restaurant intended for only AYCE.
+Furthermore, I find AYCE restaurants easier to choose because you know what to expect and can order many items on the menu.
+And having tried a la carte on my previous visit, I concluded that Kyung Bok Palace is a restaurant intended for only AYCE.

 ADULT $19.95 CHILD (6-9) 14.95 CHILD (3-5) $4.95

 The waiters/waitresses use a cart to bring the dishes and I was a bit surprised that the raw meat was placed right in front of our face, rather than to the side of the table or beside our plates (I think it is because the waiter tossed the plates and it felt awkward).
 The waiter who brought the dishes also tilted the plate of chicken causing a good amount of marinade to spill on my plate.
 I felt bad asking for a new plate because he looked at me like I was a hassle.
 But… samonella?